sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 There will be

 There will be no murder, no bodies, no monster, no accident, no frostbitten noses or toes.
-Nobody will become snow blind, nobody will drown, freeze to the spot, break a leg or suffer a seizure, although there will be a certain loss of blood caused by vocarious Labradorean horseflies.
-Nobody will spot a walrus or a narwhal, although a polar bear will appear far away.
-Nobody will mistake the Aurora Borealis for death lights of the departed.
+Nobody will become snow blind, nobody will drown, freeze to the spot, break a leg or suffer a seizure, although there will be a certain blood-loss caused by the mean bites of vocarious Labradorean horseflies.
+Nobody will spot a walrus or a narwhal, although a polar bear will appear, in a distance.
+Nobody will mistake the aurora for the death lights of the departed.
 No shamans will sing, no gold will be found, no mammoth will rise from the permafrost, and no polar worm either.
-There will be no ‘man overboard’ (and no woman either), it won’t be cramped and tight, just cold and occasionally a little evil.
-The darkness will remain inside us, although it can be sensed.
-It will be all about ordinary life.
-Life, where people talk a little and lie a little, where they seem strange, weird and ugly, then again warm and friendly.
+There will be no ‘man (or woman) overboard’, it won’t be cramped and tight, just cold and occasionally a little evil.
+The darkness will remain inside people, although you will sense it.
+No, it will be all about regular life.
+Life, where people talk a little and lie a little, where they seem strange, weird and ugly, and then again warm and friendly.
 Life, that feels lonely – because it is.
-There will be a view, an emptiness, from which nothing can arise – or everything.
-The polar sun will shine, and we will breathe the dry Arctic air, poor in ozone, that makes everything so crystal clear and give the edges their sharpness.
+There will be a view, an emptiness, from which everything can emerge – or nothing.
+The polar sun will shine, and we will breathe the dry Arctic air, poor in ozone, which throws everything into crystal clear relief.
 There will be no month-long darkness, no howling winter storms, no glacier will burst.
 The sea won’t tear land off the coast, but the permafrost will melt, rain will fall onto moss, onto graves, onto deserted houses on a deserted beach on the world’s largest uninhabited island.
-There will be poetic trees and ghastly firs.
-The world’s oldest stones will look down cragged fjords, and behind them shamans will appear (finally) and drift off into the netherworld.
-Tourists in orange jackets will walk on islands and the dead.
-Fog will wait greedily for us to look elsewhere.
-Elves, made of glass, hanging in windows, will see evil.
-We will laugh to ward off monsters.
-We will eat and lose our appetite.
-We will ignore, stare, scrutinize, complain and demand.
+There will be lyrical trees and ghost-firs.
+The world’s oldest stones will rise from cragged fjords, and behind them shamans will appear (after all) and drift off into the netherworld.
+There will be islands where tourists in orange jackets walk on the dead.
+Greedy fog, waiting for us to look elsewhere.
+Elves of glass hanging in windows, seeing something evil.
+We will laugh as if to ward off monsters.
+We will eat and lose appetite.
+We will ignore, look over, scrutinize, complain and demand.
 People will rant, prattle, annoy, they will smile, forgive and exhale.
-They will look out the windows, into their books – and stare at the sea.
-They will be on a ship and look out at the sea.
+They will look out the windows, in their books – and at the sea.
+They will be on a ship and look at the sea.

 Eismitte

 Was that the sky?
 I looked down at a massive expanse of white.
-I´d never seen a white like this.
-It was unreal, bright, blinding.
-It glowed from within, stretching far to the horizon where the plateau started to bend so you could see the Earth’s curvature.
-I reached for my camera, then put it away; it was impossible to shoot or film.
+I had never seen a white like this before.
+It was unreal, bright, and it glowed from within, stretching far to the horizon where the plateau started to bend so I could see the Earth’s curvature.
+I reached for my camera, put it away; it was impossible to shoot or film.
+The whiteness was blinding.
 Loneliness, I thought, perhaps this was what loneliness looked like.

-A noise.
-I looked outside and saw tiny scratch-marks in the window, as if the clouds had been clawing at them with sharp fingernails from outside.
-I reached for my sketch book but couldn’t tear my eyes from the white.
-The ice shone right into the farthest recesses of my mind and exposed my life as it was.
+A noise startled me.
+I looked outside and suddenly saw tiny scratch-marks in the window, as if the clouds had been clawing with sharp fingernails from outside.
+I reached for my sketch book but couldn’t tear my eyes from the window.
+The white shone right into the farthest recesses of my mind and exposed things as they were.

 There was nobody waiting for me down there.
-I had lost my parents, I had lost my child, although “lost” is the wrong word; it sounds as if you accidentally drop something, misplace it, as if it falls out of a bag or slips through a hole in your coat pocket.
+I had lost my parents, I had lost my child, although “lost” is the wrong word; it sounds as if you drop something accidentally, misplace it, as if something falls out of a bag or slips through a hole in your coat pocket.
 “Lost” sounds as if you’d bet on the wrong number playing roulette.
-My parents were gone.
+My parents had gone.
 There, that sounded better.
-My child never happened to me.
+My child never happened.
 That, too, sounded better.
 Something I could live with.

-A few years ago my mother died a painful death.
-Before her, others had vanished from my life.
-A father, a true love and a few relatives I would have liked to meet as an adult.
-I know, I shouldn’t think like that.
-I must look forwards, take the next step, always turn my face to the wind so that the storm can clean my mind from old sticky thoughts, from spider webs and dust, so that no residues remain.
-Small knots inside your body can grow into an ulcer that will eventually kill you.
-That’s why you have to look forwards.
+My mother died in agony a few years ago.
+Before that, other people had gone from my life, among them a father, a true love and a few relatives I would have liked to get to know as adults.
+But you shouldn’t think like that.
+You should look forwards, take the next steps, turn your face to the wind so the storm can wipe your brain of old thoughts, of dust, of mould, so that nothing gets stuck, just like small knots inside your body can grow into an ulcer that will eventually take your life.
+You have to look forwards.

-My job allowed me to do that all the time.
-I was a photographer and ilustrator and my job was to bring back pictures of the Arctic.
+My job allowed me to look forwards all the time.
+I was supposed to bring back pictures of the Arctic.
 Photographs, sketches, drawings, no matter what, as long as they captured the atmosphere.
-‘What’s it like there?’ my publisher had asked into the air between us.
+‘What’s it like there?’ my publisher had asked the air between us.
 ‘What do you see?
 How does it feel?’
-And now here I was, on a plane, assuming a forwards-looking attitude, flying over Greenland’s ice-cap with a clear, unattached and dusted mind.
+And so now here I was, sat on a plane, assuming a forwards-looking attitude, a clear, totally unkindred and unattached attitude, flying over Greenland’s ice-cap.

 I had read.
-About polar drift, about iceblink and the magnetic north pole.
-About heavy fuel and the permafrost, about the Inuit and Nilas ice, about John Franklin and the Labrador duck, which was extinct, just like the Great Auk and the Dodo.
+About the polar drift, the iceblink and the magnetic north pole.
+About heavy crude oil and the permafrost, about the Inuit and Nilas ice, about John Franklin and the Labrador Duck, which unfortunately had gone extinct, just like the Great Auk and the Dodo.

-I had stocked up.
-Warm socks, a thick jacket, gloves, a new hat, a new and better lens for my old Nikon, warm underwear and more socks, because you never know.
+I had gone shopping.
+Warm socks, a thick jacket, gloves, a new hat, a new and better lens for my old Nikon, warm underwear and more thick socks, because you can never know.

-The ship would sail north from the southernmost tip of Greenland towards Disko Bay, then westwards across the Atlantic, along Canada’s coastline through Lancaster Sound into the Arctic labyrinth all the way to Alaska.
+We would travel north from the southernmost tip of Greenland towards Disko Bay, then westwards across the Atlantic and then along Canada’s coastline through the Arctic labyrinth all the way to Alaska.
 The journey was scheduled to take two and a half weeks.
-It was a cruise ship but a relatively small one, a former car ferry, re-designed for only one hundred passengers.
-The shipping company had sold the trip as an ‘expedition-cruise, which meant: no musical shows, no Casinos, instead lectures, excursions, charts and large panoramic windows.
-The ship had a small hybrid engine, it allegedly sailed without heavy crude oil but the whole trip was – and that`s where my friends were not quite wrong – an ecological vulgarity.
+The boat was a cruise ship but a relatively small one, designed for only one hundred passengers.
+The shipping company had sold the trip as an ‘expeditionary cruise’, which meant: little entertainment, no spring-break tourism but lectures, excursions and large panorama windows.
+The ship even operated on a hybrid engine, no heavy crude, but it still was – my friends were quite correct – an ecological mess.
+Yet it wasn’t my carbon footprint that shocked them; a flight to Thailand would not have interested them.
+No, they were outraged because in the Arctic one could get a close-up look at how the world was going to hell.
+Because the Arctic, the last unspoiled place on Earth, until now inaccessible, inhospitable and barren, was within our grasp.
+The last white whale, on the hook.

 I looked forwards.
-The blue was no less clear than the white.
+The blue above the white ice was no less clear.

 Nassau Sucks